Ghulam Sarwar (footballer): Post-retirement

 In 2016, Sarwar became a member of committee consisting of former international footballers, that engages veteran players while also training young footballers.
 He also served as selector for football teams.
 In 2024, Sarwar led a meeting in Peshawar aimed to revive veteran football in Pakistan, bringing together former international players from Khyber Pakhtunkhwa.

 Personal life

 Sarwar came from a family of footballers.
-His father Ustad Ghulam Muhammad initially trained him as a footballer.
+His father Ghulam Muhammad Jr. had played football at domestic level in Pakistan.
 Out of his ten siblings, three of his brothers also represented the Pakistan national team.
 His oldest brother Ali Asghar played for the Pakistan national team in the 1970s.

 Career statistics

 International goals

 Scores and results list Pakistan's goal tally first, score column indicates score after each Sarwar goal.